ftrejo2013/Class_Portfolio/README.md

 [Click here for PDF file of R Code](ensemblemethods.pdf)

-## Skills Aquiered from Class
+## Skills
-PDF of list of skill aquiered while taking the course
+PDF File that has a list of skills aquiered from class

 [Click here for PDF file](Skills.pdf)